opencdms-project/project-advisory-team/charter/opencdms_charter.md

 The PTT has a predominantly technical role and leads day-to-day software delivery and management of the production software (github.com/opencdms ) They have responsibility for coordinating technical effort and ensuring software quality across the entire project (both the production code on the left and prototypes on the right).

 The PTT will be responsible for software development and delivery from day one; particular responsibilities are:
-a)	Supervise, support and train developers in the right hand prototyping groups to ensure that the solutions being developed become high quality.
+a)	Supervise, support and train developers in the right hand prototyping groups to ensure that the solutions being developed become high quality and compliant with WMO practices and standards.
 b)	Ensure that software moves from right to left when it is ready.
 c)	Ensure that solutions do not transfer if they are not yet fit for purpose.